fohristiwhirl/js_inheritance_patterns/README.md

 ___ES6 classes___

-This is really just semantic sugar for the above pseudo-classes.
+This is really just syntactic sugar for the above pseudo-classes.

 ```javascript
 class Animal {